-The best slow-feed dog bowl
+Best slow-feed dog bowl

 Top slow-feed dog bowl for the money

-What you need to know: An affordable slow-feed dog bowl that’s great for small dogs, though a larger option is also available.
+What you need to know: This affordable slow-feed dog bowl is great for small dogs, though a larger option is also available.

 What you’ll love: The ridges are well-spaced to slow dogs down.
 It is available in several colors and ridge patterns, and it works with wet and dry food.

-What you should consider: The bowl could be more durable overall.
+What you should consider: The bowl could be more durable.

 Where to buy: Sold by Amazon